 Future market values and the amount of future income is uncertain due to the fluctuation in the price of specific commodities.
-The Corporation or Lending Fund may, from time to time, enter into certain precious metal loans, where the repayment is notionally tied to a specific commodity spot price at the time of the loan and downward changes to the price of the commodity can reduce the value of the loan and the amounts ultimately repaid to the Corporation or Lending Fund.
+The Corporation or Lending Funds may each, from time to time, enter into certain precious metal loans, where the repayment is notionally tied to a specific commodity spot price at the time of the loan and downward changes to the price of the commodity can reduce the value of the loan and the amounts ultimately repaid to the Corporation or the Lending Funds.